We use cookies

 Challenges with battery costs

-Cost is the primary consideration for batteries, especially in energy storage applications for FTM utility systems, which have the highest sensitivity to costs.
+Cost is the primary consideration for batteries, especially in energy storage applications for FTM utility systems, which exhibit the highest sensitivity to costs.
 Unlike other applications, such as consumer electronics, grid energy storage must compete with the low costs of incumbent fossil fuel generation.
 Furthermore, grid deployments require substantial investment and institutional financing, making capital costs a much greater barrier to adoption compared to other applications, such as EVs.
 As a result, cost is the critical metric considered in techno-economic analyses when it comes to approving energy storage installations.
-For instance, the U.S. Department of Energy has cited USD 100 per kilowatt-hour (kWh) as the target for wider-scale deployment of energy storage4.
+The U.S. Department of Energy has cited USD 100 per kilowatt-hour (kWh) as the target for wider-scale deployment of energy storage4.

-Anecdotal evidence from project developers suggests that, as of 2023, only 1 in 10 energy storage deployments receive approval.
-However, they estimate that a 10-15% reduction in costs could improve this rate, allowing 4 in 10 deployments to achieve a positive internal rate of return—a key indicator of long-term investment profitability.
-This impact is evident from the effect of government subsidies and tax incentives on energy storage deployments.
-For instance, the U.S. Inflation Reduction Act, enacted in August 2022, made energy storage systems eligible for a 30% investment tax credit, potentially increasing to 70% with additional incentives5.
-As a result, the following year saw the commissioning of 12 gigawatt-hour (GWh) of energy storage, marking an 80% increase in the total operating storage capacity in the U.S6.
+This impact is further evidenced from the effect of government subsidies and tax incentives on energy storage deployments.
+For instance, the U.S. Inflation Reduction Act, enacted in August 2022, made energy storage systems eligible for a 30% investment tax credit, which could potentially increase to 70% with additional incentives6.
+As a result, the following year saw the commissioning of 12 gigawatt-hour (GWh) of energy storage, marking an 80% increase in the total operating storage capacity in the U.S.7.

 Lithium-ion batteries have been the most deployed technology in this field, with a cost ranging around USD 140/kWh in 20233.
 However, their economic return diminishes for discharge durations exceeding 4 hours, limiting their use to primarily shorter-duration applications.
 Additionally, they face a second barrier: material scalability.